LukeYeo/Intro-to-PowerBI/README.md

 In the folders, there are the following :
 - 1 Excel for datafile , 1 pbix (powerBI file) for each individual learning skillset per folder
 - an additional word document is added for final project, going through my thought process and precedure as to cleaning the data , seeing the relationship and ultimately,  making the visualization using PowerBI

+This project/guide teaches me the basic uses of PowerBI:
+- How to visualize data
+- Familarity with the software (how to use it)
+- Presenting data properly (visually appealing and easy to understand)